 Her expertise lies in raising well-grounded kids amidst wealth; philanthropy education and curriculum development; philanthropic practice in families, including multi -generational families, facilitation and workshop development.

-Executive Director, Born This Way Foundation
+Advisor, Executive Director, Born This Way Foundation

 Maya has over a decade of experience in the youth empowerment, civic engagement, and community development fields and proudly serves as the first Executive Director of Lady Gaga’s Born This Way Foundation.
 The Foundation's mission is to support the wellness of young people and empower them to build a kinder, braver world through authentic youth-focused programming and campaigns that foster kindness and advance the conversation around mental health.